WatchOutNewsAgency/wona.github.com/_posts/2017-01-30-sac-general-body-meet.md

 **SAC Website:** SAC has plans to release a website of their own, within the **next 5-6 days**, with the aim of improving the depth of penetration of any new information, and letting all students access the most important information, neatly compiled, at their fingertips.

-**Alumni Funding:** A Connect on Request platform has been announced, which will be functional from the **2nd week of February.** This portal will allow students to seek guidance from alumni who have gone down the same road, as well as allow groups to raise crowdfunding requests where in teams participating in competitions may receive financial support from their alumnus.
+**Alumni Connect:** A Connect on Request platform has been announced, which will be functional from the **2nd week of February.** Also, an Alumni Internship program has been proposed, which will allow alumni to directly recruit students for their summer/winter internships.

+**Alumni Funding:** This portal will allow students to seek guidance from alumni who have gone down the same road, as well as allow groups to raise crowdfunding requests where in teams participating in competitions may receive financial support from their alumnus.
 In the interest of transparency such alumni funding requests will involve the following stakeholders:

  - The beneficiary: Groups, sports teams, etc.
  - Dean of Alumni Affairs and International Relations office
  - ARC
  - The donor

-Also, an Alumni Internship program has been proposed, which will allow alumni to directly recruit students for their summer/winter internships.

 **Feedback Forms:** Students demanded transparency in the results of the feedback that professors got for teaching a course, and asked the SAC why no action was taken against the professors even though the course was deemed unsatisfactory.
 The SAC promised to push for the transparency of these feedback forms in the **next senate meeting.**